MPF-Optimization-Laboratory/KLLS.jl/pypi/README.md

 The package will automatically:
 1. Install Julia if not already installed (via juliacall)
-2. Install the DualPerspective.jl Julia package
+2. Install the DualPerspective.jl Julia package from the official Julia registry
 3. Perform precompilation to ensure fast performance from the first run

 ## Usage